AwakendR34per/CZT-WDS-Manager/README.md

 ---

 > **Note:** All server management happens on your computer.
-Licensing is hardware-bound for security.
+Licensing is hardware-bound.

 ---